How to Buy Medicines Safely From an Online Pharmacy

 - Not contain the right active ingredient.

-- Contain the wrong or other harmful ingredients.
+- Contain the wrong ingredients or other harmful substances.

-The active ingredient is what makes the medicine effective for the illness or condition it is intended to treat.
-If a medicine has unknown active ingredients, it could fail to have the intended effect, could have an unexpected interaction with other medicines you are taking, could cause dangerous side effects, or may cause other serious health problems, such as serious allergic reactions.
+The active ingredient of an approved drug product is what makes the medicine effective for the illness or condition it is intended to treat.
+If a medicine has unknown active ingredients, it could fail to have the intended effect, could have an unexpected interaction with other medicines you are taking, could cause dangerous side effects, or could cause other serious health problems, such as serious allergic reactions.

-Also, these medicines may not have been stored properly, such as in a warehouse without necessary temperature controls, which may cause the medicine to be ineffective in treating the disease or condition for which you are taking it.
+Also, these drugs may not have been stored properly, such as in a warehouse without necessary temperature controls, which may cause the medicine to be ineffective in treating your condition.

 Know the Signs of a Safe Online Pharmacy

 There are ways you can identify a safe online pharmacy.
-They:
+These pharmacies:

-- Have a U.S. state-licensed pharmacist available to answer your questions.
+- Have a licensed pharmacist on staff to answer your questions.

-- Learn more about the risks of buying prescription medicine from rogue online pharmacies.
+- Learn more about the risks of buying prescription medicine from unsafe online pharmacies.

-- Report sales of medicine on the Internet by illegal online pharmacies to the FDA.
+- Report sales of medicine on the internet by unsafe online pharmacies to the FDA.

-- Report adverse effects caused by any medicine to FDA’s MedWatch program.
+- Report adverse effects caused by any medicine to the FDA’s MedWatch program.

-- Visit FDA’s web page on counterfeit medicine for more information.
+- Visit the FDA’s web page on counterfeit medicine for more information.